akiortagem/amalgam-rpg/CoreRules.md

 **duration :** Recover or 5 rounds

-**effect :** When invoking this ability, invoke it with another ability that calls for attack roll and damage.
+**effect :** Make an attack against a target's GRD or RES.
 If your attack hits, your opponent suffers from Pinned.
 They are unable to move away from their current location.

 **Provocation**